 4. How does the nominal interest rate impact the price of bonds?

 The nominal interest rate found on the money market graph as well as the real interest rate found on the loanable funds market graph impact the price of bonds.
 Interest rates and bond prices are inversely related so as interest rates rise, bond prices fall and vise versa.
 To understand why, take an example of a bond that originally sold for $1000 and pays $50 per year (this bond will have no expiration date for simplicity).
-At the time the bond was issue it paid 5% interest.
+At the time the bond was issued it paid 5% interest.
 If the equilibrium interest rate falls to 2.5%, newly issued bonds with a price of $1000 would pay just $25 per year.
 As a result, the previously issued bond paying $50 per year would now be worth $2000.
 If the equilibrium interest rate rises to 10%, newly issued $1000 bonds would pay $100 per year.
 The previously issued bond paying $50 per year would only be worth $500 now.